A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Financial applications

-Financial literature that shows how delay naturally arise when dealing with asset price evolution or in general with certain financial instruments, is nowadays wide and developed, see, for instance, \cite{ar-hu/07,ch-yo/99,ka-sw-hu/02,ka-sw-hu/07} and reference therein.
+Financial literature that shows how delay naturally arises when dealing with asset price evolution or in general with certain financial instruments, is nowadays wide and developed, see, for instance, \cite {ar-hu/07,ch-yo/99,ka-sw-hu/02,ka-sw-hu/07} and references therein.
 On the other hand, not much is done when the delay enters the backward component.
 We aim here to give some financial applications where also the backward equation exhibits a delayed behaviour.
 We remark that since the goal of the present work is purely theoretical, the examples provided will not be stated in complete generality.
-In fact in this section we will show how the study of BSDEs with delayed generator, and the associated path--dependent Kolmogorov equation, may lead to the study of a completely new class of financial problems that have not been studied before.
-Nevertheless, we intend to address the study of these problems in a complete generality in a future work.
+Actually in this section we will show how the study of BSDEs with delayed generators, together with the associated path--dependent Kolmogorov equation, may lead to the study of a completely new class of financial problems that have not been studied before.
+Nevertheless, we intend to address in a future work the study of these problems in complete generality.

 BSDEs with delay have been introduced in \cite{de-im/10} as a pure mathematical tool with no financial application of interest.
-Later on, some works have appeared showing that the delay in the backward component arise naturally in several applications, see, e.g. \cite{de/11,de/12}.
+Later on, some works showing that the delay in the backward component arises naturally in several applications have appeared, see, e.g. \cite{de/11,de/12}.

 In what follows we will provide two extensions of forward--backward models that have been proposed in past literature where the backward components can exhibit a short--time delay.